valancej/documentation/_posts/faq/2014-09-10-enabling-access-to-servers.md

 ## AWS Security Group and Account ID (support ended November 3rd 2016)

 ### Attention: Our Infrastructure Changed
-On November 3rd 2016 all instances used for running Codeship builds moved into an Amazon VPC.
-Previously, if you were situated within AWS `us-east-1` region, it was possible to limit access to your infrastructure via a single security group, owned by Codeship.
-However, this is not possible anymore since November 3rd 2016.
+As of November 3, 2016, all instances used for running Codeship builds moved into an Amazon VPC.
+Previously, if your infrastructure was situated in the AWS `us-east-1` region, it was possible to whitelist Codeship access via a single AWS security group and account ID, owned by Codeship.
+This is no longer possible as of November 3, 2016.

 **What does this mean for you?**